Objective Corporation (ASX:OCL) is a superb ASX 200 tech stock

 Since the pandemic, it is easy to think that the transition to the Cloud is virtually complete and that the ‘Big Tech’ stocks cannot get any bigger (at least in the current environment).

 But we note two observations by Goldman Sachs that put to bed these theories.
-First, that the transition of organizations from on-premises software to cloud SaaS is only 20% completed.
+First, that the transition of organisations from on-premises software to cloud SaaS is only 20% completed.
 And second, SaaS could be a US$800bn Total Addressable Market globally within an overall cloud software TAM of US$1tn.
 Today, global revenues are US$235bn (about 25% of global GDP) but enterprise IT revenues are much larger (at US$1.4tn).
 Goldman thinks that the Cloud could easily grab the latter and even more from non-digital spending.

 Now this is all well and good, but worthless to a company if it cannot take a market share of this.
 But we think Objective Corporation stands out because of its market position, underpinned by its long-term track record.
 It has undertaken M&A but has primarily grown organically and innovated internally.
 And government spending only goes in one direction, in Australia up 4% on a CAGR basis since 1960 without ever declining in nominal terms.